arindamrc/cpp_mindmaps/stl_algorithms.md

         - max_element
         - minmax_element
     - Searching
-        - find
+        - find : Searches for the ﬁrst element with the passed value
         - find_if
         - find_if_not
-        - find_end
+        - find_end : Searches for the last occurrence of a subrange
         - find_first_of
-        - adjacent_find
+        - adjacent_find : Searches for two adjacent elements that are equal (by some criterion)
-        - search
+        - search : Searches for the ﬁrst occurrence of a subrange
-        - search_n
+        - search_n : Searches for the ﬁrst n consecutive elements with certain properties
     - Comparing Ranges
-        - equal
+        - equal : Returns whether two ranges are equal
         - is_permutation
         - mismatch
         - lexicographical_compare